MyElectrons/sfm3300-arduino/README.md

 * Implement a non-blocking i2c interface and timing using hardware interrupts
 * Reduce measurement intervals to the minimal supported by the sensor (4ms) to obtain the highest achievable precision
 * Port it to a robust microcontroller

-Obviously the code asks for being wrapped into a library with an easy to use interface.
-I will definitely do that as soon as there's a real-life use-case for this. **Please drop me a note should you have a need for this!**
+* Wrap the code into a library with an easy to use interface

+I will definitely do all above should there be a real-life use-case for this. **Please drop me a note should you have a need for this!**

+* Just for fun I am also thinking of hooking up a small OLED display to the thing and make it a lung volume measurement device.

 ## Connecting to the sensor